tmhglnd/mercury-docs/docs/getting-started.md

 $ open mercury_ide/mercury_ide.maxproj
 ```

-You can create a shortcut or alias on your desktop or Applications folder if you like for easy access.
+You can create a shortcut or alias on your desktop or Applications folder for easy access.

 - ⏳ Now give it some time to load.
 	- **Mac Users**: You may need to give some permissions under Security & Privacy Preferences.
 Please be on the lookout for any messages popping up.